EtchedPixels/FUZIX/docs/Platforms.md

 Unsupported
 - RTC on Tiny68K v2
-- Tiny68K-RC

 Installation

 FUZIX is supplied as a raw filesystem image or CF card.
 Insert the CF card and type 'bo' at the boot monitor.
-It will then boot Fuzix instead of CP/M.
+It will then boot FUZIX instead of CP/M.
 The current environment mostly matches the 8bit systems although much more powerful commands and tools can be run.

 Note that the IDE interface on the Tiny68K is byteswapped.
-Fuzix therefore expects byteswapped media.
+FUZIX therefore expects byteswapped media.

 #### Important